Glimesh/broadcast-box/README.md

 users can upolad the same video at different quality levels.
 This keeps things cheap for the server operator and you still can provide the same experience.

+### Peer-to-Peer (if you need it)
+With Broadcast Box you can serve your video without a public IP or forwarding ports!
+Run Broadcast Box on the same machine that you are running OBS, and share your video with the world!
+WebRTC comes with P2P technology, so users can broadcast and playback video without paying for dedicated servers.

+You could also use P2P to pull other broadcasters into your stream.
+No special configuration or servers required anymore to get sub-second costreams.

 # Using
 To use Broadcast Box you don't even have to run it locally!
 A instance of Broadcast Box